whve/quantumjitter/content/form/contact.md

 ---
 date: "2019-02-25T13:38:41-06:00"
 description: Feel free to use this form to drop me a line.

-I would especially like to hear about any content you found particularly helpful, or anything you would love to see in the future.
+I would love to hear about any content you found particularly helpful, or any interest in seeking my help for a freelance project.
 draft: false
-formspree_form_id: id-from-formspree
+formspree_form_id: carl.goodwin@protonmail.com
 layout: split-right
 name: Contact Us Form
 show_poweredby_formspree: true